 After meeting with his guidance counselor to discuss different ways to strengthen his college applications, Doug was inspired to do a summer exchange program.
 He came across The Experiment and immediately began raking leaves and babysitting around his neighborhood to pay for the trip.

 He remembers that at the time, the program cost $600 for six weeks in Tecamachalco, Mexico, located in the middle of the country.
 “It was a pretty amazing bargain even at that time, but I wasn’t able to save enough for airfare,” Doug said.
-“I discovered I could go on the Greyhound bus for about 30% of the cost of a plane ticket.”
+“I discovered I could go on the Greyhound bus for about a third of the cost of a plane ticket.”

 After a more than 24-hour trip to Laredo, Texas, an 18-hour layover as he waited to cross the border into Mexico, and then another 15 hours to Mexico City, Bishop finally made it.